code-distortion/adapt/README.md

-### Building databases for the non "default" connections, and using more than one database connection&hellip;
+### Building databases for non "default" connections, and using more than one database connection&hellip;

 Adapt can build extra databases for you.
 So it knows what to build, [add the databaseInit() method](#phpunit-customisation) to your test-classes.